By Katherine Schauer

 NASA’s Goddard Space Flight Center

-The U.S. Department of Defense’s Space Test Program Satellite-6 (STPSat-6), part of the Space Test Program 3 (STP-3) mission, will launch on a United Launch Alliance Atlas V 551 rocket from the Cape Canaveral Space Force Station in Florida no earlier than December 5, 2021.
-STP is managed by the United States Space Force’s Space Systems Command.
+LCRD is a NASA payload aboard the Department of Defense’s Space Test Program Satellite-6 (STPSat-6).
+STPSat-6, part of the third Space Test Program (STP-3) mission, will launch on a United Launch Alliance Atlas V 551 rocket from the Cape Canaveral Space Force Station in Florida.
+STP is operated by the United States Space Force’s Space and Missile Systems Center.

-LCRD is led by Goddard and in partnership with JPL and the MIT Lincoln Laboratory.
-LCRD is funded through NASA’s Technology Demonstration Missions program, part of the Space Technology Mission Directorate, and the Space Communications and Navigation (SCaN) program at NASA Headquarters in Washington, D.C.
+LCRD is led by Goddard and in partnership with NASA’s Jet Propulsion Laboratory in Southern California and the MIT Lincoln Laboratory.
+LCRD is funded through NASA’s Technology Demonstration Missions program, part of the Space Technology Mission Directorate, and the Space Communications and Navigation (SCaN) program, within the Human Exploration and Operations Mission Directorate.